yannickjemmely/Mida/README.md

 });
 ```

-How to login into a directly supported broker and listen a margin call event.
+How to login into a directly supported broker and listen a price break event for Bitcoin against USD.
 ```javascript
 const { MidaBroker } = require("mida/brokers/MidaBroker");